flame/blis/README.md

 Discussion
 ----------

+Most of the active discussions are now happening on our [Discord](https://discord.com/) server.
+Users and developers alike are welcome!
+Please see the [BLIS Discord guide](docs/Discord.md) for a walkthrough of how to join us.

-You can keep in touch with developers and other users of the project by joining one of the following mailing lists:
+You can also still stay in touch by using either of the following mailing lists:

  * [blis-devel](https://groups.google.com/group/blis-devel): Please join and
 post to this mailing list if you are a BLIS developer, or if you are trying to use BLIS beyond simply linking to it as a BLAS library.
-**Note:** Most of the interesting discussions happen here; don't be afraid to join!
-If you would like to submit a bug report, or discuss a possible bug, please consider opening a [new issue](https://github.com/flame/blis/issues) on github.

  * [blis-discuss](https://groups.google.com/group/blis-discuss): Please join and
 post to this mailing list if you have general questions or feedback regarding